Radiergummi/batch-tools/custom_commands/README.md

 # Custom batch commands
+This is a collection of linux-y aliases for batch commands which ease working with different OSes.
 All files in this folder are supposed to be put somewhere in your `PATH` variable so they can be called as normal batch commands.
 That way, you can expand batch functionality without even noticing.

+### What's this all about?
+If you have to work on many operating systems, you tend to mix commands in your head and get annoyed.
+These batch commands serve as a kind of aliases, but with more functionality: You can add help messages which remind you about the parameter details on Windows, add custom return codes and such.

 ### What does what, and how does it do it?
 So far, I've built only a few commands, which you'll find described in the following list: